Mount Leidy Highlands and the Tetons

 The road winds some 40+ miles through mostly open terrain and yields views of colorful eroded hills, different faces of the Gros Ventre River and its tributaries, and the wild, relatively unknown Gros Ventre Range.
 Some maps mark this as an unpaved road, but it is paved, though not very well, for a few miles.
 I can verify from personal experience that the road is easily passable to passenger vehicles for at least 22 miles but that many of the side roads, including Crystal Creek Road, which accesses a trailhead for the Gros Ventre Wilderness, require four-wheel drive and high clearance.

-Some Highlights: The first highlight is probably Slide Lake, which comes into view after around six miles.
+The first highlight is probably Slide Lake, which comes into view after around six miles.
 A landslide (the site of the slide is clearly visible from the road) effectively dammed the Gros Ventre River here, causing it to widen to the point of being a lake.

 Miles 9-12 take you past the Red Hills, a colorful area of hills and buttes that truly lives up to its name.